Greece seeks EU aid as it struggles to cope with migrant crisis

 Mouzalas said the government planned to move 12,000 refugees from Lesbos over the next five days by increasing the number of ships ferrying people to Athens from three to four or five.

-It will also set up reception and registration centers and convert some ships into temporary homes for refugees, many of whom are sleeping rough on the islands' streets.
+It will also set up reception and registration centres and convert some ships into temporary homes for refugees, many of whom are sleeping rough on the islands' streets.

 "We can't solve the problem but we can provide solutions to alleviate it," he said.